Density of the boundary regular set of 2d area minimizing currents with arbitrary codimension and multiplicity: Introduction

-The next step is to approximate the current $T$ by Lipschitz maps, indeed, we can do it without assuming any minimizing property of the current and the approximations, Theorem \ref{thm:first-lip-approx-and-good-set}.
+The subsequent step involves approximating the current $T$ using Lipschitz maps.
+This approximation can be performed without presuming any minimizing property of the current, Theorem \ref{thm:first-lip-approx-and-good-set}.
 Furthermore, when we add the condition that $T$ is area minimizing, the approximation becomes minimizers of the Dirichlet energy and thus, by Theorem \ref{thm:harmonic-regularity-(Q-Q^*/2)-minimizing}, we obtain an harmonic approximation of the current $T$, Theorem \ref{thm:first-lip-approx-by-harmonic-sheet}.
-This harmonic approximation is a key point to prove a milder excess decay for the area minimizing current $T$, Lemma \ref{lemma:milder-excess-decay}, after that we do a simple argument to get a superlinear decay on the excess of $T$, Theorem \ref{thm:improved-excess-decay}.
-The superlinear decay is an important tool to prove the uniqueness of tangent cones at two-sided collapsed points of $T$ (Theorem \ref{thm:uniqueness-dimension-m}) and also to improve our Lipschitz approximation in the sense of getting better estimates, i.e. superlinear, on the errors of the approximation, Theorem \ref{thm:lip-approx-superlinear-decay}.
-These constructions allow us to build the center manifolds.
+This harmonic approximation serves as a pivotal element for establishing a milder decay of excess for the area-minimizing current $T$, as indicated in Lemma \ref{lemma:milder-excess-decay}.
+Subsequently, we employ a straightforward argument to achieve a superlinear decay in the excess of $T$, an achievement outlined in Theorem \ref{thm:improved-excess-decay}.
+The superlinear decay is an important tool to prove the uniqueness of tangent cones at two-sided collapsed points of $T$ (Theorem \ref{thm:uniqueness-dimension-m}).
+Additionally, it enhances our Lipschitz approximation by providing better estimates, i.e. superlinear estimates, on the errors of the approximation, Theorem \ref{thm:lip-approx-superlinear-decay}.
+These constructions provide the foundation for the construction of the center manifolds.

+Aiming at the construction of the center manifold, we first construct the Whitney decomposition with suitable stopping conditions paving the way for the establishment of the so-called $C^{3,\kappa}$ center manifolds $\mathcal{M}^+$ and $\mathcal{M}^-$, see Theorem \ref{thm:center_manifold}.
+Afterwards, in Theorem \ref{thm:center-manifold-app}, we introduce the $\mathcal{M}$-normal approximation.
+This approximation consists of multivalued Lipschitz maps $\mathcal{N}^+$ and $\mathcal{N}^-$ defined on the center manifold $\mathcal{M}^+$ and $\mathcal{M}^-$, respectively, taking values in the normal bundle of $\mathcal{M}$ which approximate the $m$-current $T$ in the desired manner.